ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 We need to make this OAuth Provider accessible in the various catalogs where we want to use it.
 We leave the Cloud Manager console and go to the Manager Console.
-Click on Manage, and select Sandbox, then Settings, and OAuth Providers.
+Click on Manage and select Sandbox, then Settings and OAuth Providers.
 Click on Edit button on the top left.

 ![OAuth provider association to Catalog Edit](./images/oauth-native-manager-associate.png)